[Yabu City, Hyogo Prefecture] Just a 2-hour drive from Osaka! A guide to Yabu City, known for its beautiful natural scenery

 From Kobe: Approximately 2 hours and 10 minutes by express train (get off at Yoka Station)

-How about visiting Yabu City, surrounded by nature?
+How about Yabu City, with its abundance of nature?

-Yabu City is filled with so much to see that you can't see it all in one visit!
+Yabu City is brimming with so many attractions that you can’t possibly see them all in just one visit! ✨

-Yabu city is full of charm all year round!
-Please see this article for recommended spots in Yabu city.
+Yabu City is full of attractions all year round!
+Check out this article for our recommended spots in Yabu City.

 Click here for tourist information about Yabu City!